stefanprobst/next-transpile-modules/README.md

 - `transpileModules` String[]: modules to be transpiled
 - `options` Object (optional)
-  - `resolveSymlinks` Boolean: Enable symlinks resolution to their real path by Webpack (most of the time, you won't want that) (default to `false`)
+  - `resolveSymlinks` Boolean: Enable symlinks resolution to their real path by Webpack (default to `false`)
   - `debug` Boolean: Display some informative logs in the console (can get noisy!) (default to `false`)
   - `__unstable_matcher` (path) => boolean: Custom matcher that will override the default one.
 Don't use it.

+#### Note on `resolveSymlinks`

+Node.js resolution is based on the fact that symlinks are resolved.
+Not resolving them will alter the behavior, but there are some cases where the alternative behavior makes things a lot easier:

+- You are using `npm/yarn link` to link packages into node_modules.
+- You are using `npm` with `file:` dependencies that live outside of your project directory
+  - `npm` will create symlinks in this case.
+Yarn will copy instead.

+If this **doesn't** apply to your use case **you should set `resolveSymlinks: true`**, which results in the original behavior and **better performance**.

+The following thing will use symlinks, but work great with `resolveSymlinks: true`:

+- `pnpm`
+- `yarn` workspaces
+- `yarn 2` portals

 #### Note on Webpack 5 support